Cyber Security for Critical National Infrastructure: Best Practices

 Apply a Strict Zero Trust Policy

 Forget about giving everything in your network the benefit of the doubt; instead, use the “castle and moat” security paradigm.
 Sure, you can snuff out those times now.
-It’s not safe to assume something is secure just because it’s already within your network.
+It’s unsafe to assume something is secure because it’s already within your network.

 You must have a strict no-trust policy.